Church of Body Modification: Statement of faith

 We will always respect our bodies.

 We believe it is our right to explore our world, both physical and supernatural, through spiritual body modification.

 We promise to always grow as individuals through body modification and what it can teach us about who we are and what we can do.

 We vow to share our experiences openly and honestly in order to promote growth in mind, body, and soul.

 We honor all forms of body modification and those who choose to practice in safe and consensual ways.

 We also promise to respect those who do not choose body modification.

 We support all that join us in our mission and help those seeking us in need of spiritual guidance.

 We strive to share a positive message with everyone we encounter, in order to act as positive role models for future generations in the body modification community.

 We always uphold basic codes of ethics and encourage others to do the same.

 Status in the Church

 There are various levels of membership in the Church of Body Modification.

 Board of advisors

-The Church of Body Modification is run by a Board of Advisors.
-The criteria for becoming a board member includes expertise in the subject of body modification and a positive standing in the community.
+A Board of Advisors runs the Church of Body Modification.
+The criteria for becoming a board member include expertise in body modification and a positive standing in the community.
 At the moment, there are currently three advisors: Cere Coichetti, Russ Foxx, and Jared Karnes.
-One of the former advisors Rick Frueh died in October 2017.
+One of the former advisors, Rick Frueh, died in October 2017.